frankWang67/visual_dso/README.md

 }
 ```

 The observation through frames consists of 3 frames of object detected, with their positions and angles (in a 2D scene) concatenated as an array.
+Codes are in the `master` branch.